LEARN MORE ABOUT us

 Q: What are the membership and personal training session fees?

 A: A monthly membership fee of $5 is charged at the beginning of each month.
 Upon purchasing a membership or activating an account previously placed on hold, members will be charged a fee that is prorated for the number of days remaining in the month in which the membership commences or is activated.
 Training session fees vary by trainer, and range from $85 to $150 per session.
-Fees are subject to change.
+All fees are subject to change.
 Your trainer will be pleased to provide you with all fee information during your introductory consultation and training session.

 Q: Do you offer fee discounts?

 A: We may offer discounts on membership and training session fees from time to time.
 It is particularly gratifying for us to help make our society’s heroes stronger and healthier.
 If you are a public school teacher, firefighter, paramedic, nurse, veteran, active member of the police or armed forces or work in a similar profession, please ask your trainer about our heroes’ discount.